-A study by Charles Gerba, a professor in microbiology and environmental sciences at the University of Arizona found in his studies that absenteeism at one school was cut by 50 percent when the desks were disinfected daily.
+A study by Charles Gerba, a microbiology and environmental sciences professor at the University of Arizona, found that absenteeism at one school was cut by 50 percent when the desks were disinfected daily.
 In addition, focus your disinfecting efforts on restrooms, gyms, locker rooms, and cafeterias.
-Areas such as these in a school are a breeding ground for bacteria, germs and mold.
+Areas such as these in a school are breeding grounds for bacteria, germs, and mold.

 - Clean floors.
 Lots of feet bring in lots of germs.
 Make sure you start off on the right foot, by properly vacuuming and mopping floors.
 Carpets can retain moisture, which will lead to mold and the growth of viruses.
 Vacuuming regularly will help reduce dust and dust mites, improving air quality.
-Focus on entrance and exit mats, too, and any other high traffic areas.
+Focus on entrance and exit mats, too, and any other high-traffic areas.

 - Make sure custodians have routine checklists.
 According to the Centers for Disease Control (CDC), regular cleaning and disinfecting can help prevent infectious diseases like the flu from spreading throughout the school.
 If you use your own in-school custodians, August is a perfect time to outline a cleaning schedule for your crew to follow.
 If you outsource your cleaning, a detailed plan is most likely already in place, but reviewing and making any necessary updates is always good.
 At 4M, our local market Team Members conduct regularly scheduled site inspections and ongoing service audits to proactively identify areas for improvement and achieve optimal results.